Gaua,

 Trekking

 to Lake Letas and camping overnight is a great walk.
-There have been no catastrophic eruptions
+There

 Along

-sheltered waters inside.
+with sheltered waters inside.

 Just